 Lieutenant General William C. Mayville, Jr., the director of operations for the Joint Staff (currently – the Director of the Joint Staff – Editor), claimed that the mission is in the early stages of realization and described it as a multiple-year program.

 The then-Defense Minister Chuck Hagel claimed that the United States currently configure the system, discovering which exact opposition Syrian fighters might receive American support.
 Hagel did not specify who is the head of this opposition.
 He informed obscurely that the process will include “regional partners, State Department, intelligence departments“.

 All in all, according to Pentagon’s plan, this process might take up to five months: the first stage will be about defining the circle of “reliable rebels”.
 It will take another year to train them and form organized combat units.

 The Times newspaper adds: “The United States is leading an effort to build a 15,000-strong Syrian force to fight the extremists” (Syrian opposition force, that is – Editor).

-The public description of the American project for long-term struggle against ISIL in Iraq and Syria above bears the mark of fierce debates in the United States regarding their strategy of action regarding the advance of ISIL in the Middle East.
+The public description of the American project for long-term struggle against ISIL (Organization banned in Russia) in Iraq and Syria above bears the mark of fierce debates in the United States regarding their strategy of action regarding the advance of ISIL (Organization banned in Russia) in the Middle East.

-On the one hand, it is obvious that ISIL is not going to wait for a whole year for the Western coalition will finally form and prepare a worthy combat-ready regional opponent for it, an opponent which belongs neither to Damask’s army, neither to Tehran’s army.
+On the one hand, it is obvious that ISIL (Organization banned in Russia) is not going to wait for a whole year for the Western coalition will finally form and prepare a worthy combat-ready regional opponent for it, an opponent which belongs neither to Damask’s army, neither to Tehran’s army.

 On the other hand, the alternative (or a necessary addition) to such a preparation can only be a Western ground operation in the region.